anyaevostinar/SymbulationEmp/docs/QuickStartGuides/2-CollectingData.md

 These commands will output a file `munged_basic.dat` that contains the average *interaction value* of hosts and symbionts over time in each of your replicates and treatments.

 You can then open the R script `SampleAnalysis.R`, set your working directory to the `Analysis` folder and run all of the lines to see a plot of the effect of vertical transmission on the evolved interaction value for hosts and symbionts.

+Keep in mind that the above workflow assumes that the treatments being executed are related to experimenting with only vertical transmission.
+When executing an experiment with different configuration settings being changed, you will need to change `simple_repeats.py`, `munged_basic.dat`, and `SampleAnalysis.R` to reflect those settings.